Riqky/portfolio/_pages/rnd.md

 ## Methodical

 I have worked on the pentest for both the Airscrubber and the smart screen.
 In both of these pentests we used a methodical approach to make sure that we work properly together.
 For the Airscrubber, we all started on the webpage, with different parts. for instance, I started with trying to inject payloads and then I looked into the authorization.
 Then we got into the other part then the webpage, the MQTT server.
-Were I worked with one other to build a script that can send different data to the system.
+Where I worked with one other to build a script that can send different data to the system.
 There I found out that you can DOS it with a string.

 The smartboard needed a different approach because it does not have a single interface.
-We started with running a full-on port-scan.
+We started by running a full-on port-scan.
 From there we divided the work in services, we started on ADB together and then I got into the updater and Marc into UPnP.
-From there we worked futher and switched the ports up, always communicating on what we are doing.
+From there we worked further and switched the ports up, always communicating on what we are doing.

-I also have a page talking about my methodical approach of HTB: [Link](https://raw.githubusercontent.com/Riqky/riqky.github.io/portfolio/htb_method).
+I also have a page talking about my methodical approach of HTB: [Link](https://raw.githubusercontent.com/Riqky/riqky.github.io/portfolio/method).

 ## Communication and feedback